LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 ## Introduction

-This proposal is to provide ability for mobile application to register own non RPC services that may handle arbitrary data.
+This proposal is to provide ability for mobile applications to register their own non-RPC services that may handle arbitrary data.

 Communication between SDL and mobile consists of different levels: